spencerbraun/stats_notes/STATS315A/STATS_315A_Modern_Applied_Stats.md

   * With no information, could take the frequencies of the digits in a training set, predict the mode for each OOS.
 Null error rate - misclassification rate with naive guessing.
 With 10 digits, null rate is 10% accuracy
   * Linear methods were troubled by the variations in writing digits.
 KNN just needs to find the example that is closest to the OOS observation at hand.
 KNN works very well in many classification settings.
 * Tumor Genetic Markers
   * Wide dataset over 20k genes.
-ORganized into a matrix where each column is a sample, each row is a gene.
+Organized into a matrix where each column is a sample, each row is a gene.
 Heat map, red overexpressed, green underexpressed.
 Hierarchical clustering leads to the groupings of red and green.
 Many more categories than observations so have to be careful about overfitting.
 * Land Usage Map
   * Use another KNN type method.
 Take a pixel and the 8-neighborhood - the squares in a grid around it.
 Then shift the target pixel, build up big data set of 36-vectors corresponding to each pixel in the image.
 Then in 36-dimensions, predict the land usage based on NN in training set.